Careers360 Logo

 If (a, b) is the mid-point of the line segment joining the points A (10, –6) and B (k, 4) and a – 2b = 18, find the value of k and the distance AB.

-Point P (a, b) divide A(10, –6) and B(k, 4) in two equal parts.
+Point P (a, b) divides A(10, –6) and B(k, 4) into two equal parts.

-Given : a – 2b = 18
+Given: a – 2b = 18

 Put b = –1